compositactic/CTLiteDemo/README.md

 CTGen runs SQL scripts contained in the root directory and its subdirectory with the ```-sr``` option.
 GTGen runs SQL scripts recursively starting from the root directory, running each sub-directory's scripts in ascending filename order.

-CTGen creates a series of *helper stored procedures* to aid in creating/updating the CTLite generated database table definitions. ```CTLite.Data.MicrosoftSqlServer``` and CTGen will create this stored procedures:
+CTGen creates a series of *helper stored procedures* to aid in creating/updating the CTLite generated database table definitions. ```CTLite.Data.MicrosoftSqlServer``` and CTGen will create these stored procedures:

 * ```CreateCheckConstraint```
 	```sql